MA806P/SwiftDemo/README.md

 Notice the use of the mutating keyword in the declaration of SimpleStructure to mark a method that modifies the structure.
 The declaration of SimpleClass doesn’t need any of its methods marked as mutating because methods on a class can always modify the class.

+###### extension
+Use extension to add functionality to an existing type, such as new methods and computed properties.
+You can use an extension to add protocol conformance to a type that is declared elsewhere, or even to a type that you imported from a library or framework.